 Talk to your doctor about other medications you are taking.
 These include prescribed and over-the-counter medications, as well as herbs and supplements.
 Since the kidneys are no longer working properly, waste can build up in your body.

-This may be the right option for some patients.
-Having a successful transplant depends on many factors, such as what is causing the kidney damage and your overall health.
+This may be the right option for some people.
+Having a successful transplant depends on many factors, such as what is causing the kidney damage and overall health.

 You can take the following steps to help your kidneys stay healthy longer: